What is SQL Data Sync for Azure?

 SQL Data Sync is a service built on Azure SQL Database that lets you synchronize the data you select bi-directionally across multiple databases, both on-premises and in the cloud.

-Azure SQL Data Sync does not support Azure SQL Managed Instance at this time.
+Azure SQL Data Sync does not support Azure SQL Managed Instance or Azure Synapse Analytics at this time.